hayam-ahamed/os/README.md

 > [!Caution]
-> _This project does not have a proper maintenance schedule. try at your own discretion._
+> _This project does not have a proper maintenance schedule yet. try at your own discretion._

 To rebase an existing atomic Fedora installation to the latest build:
 1. First rebase to the unsigned image, to get the proper signing keys and policies installed: